yvelikova/axway-open-docs/content/en/docs/apiportal_admin/role_mapping.md

 The **Search** searches for a given term and automatically expands the rows with the matches.

+The provided mapping options are applied using OR.
+That means, each setting (Organizations, Email, etc.) is applied individually.
+Therefore it's not possible to configure for instance a mapping to a group of an Organization AND a certain Email-Addresses.
 The mapping takes effect on a user's next login to API Portal.

 ## Example use cases